Dozingfiretruck/lvgl_conv_tool/README.md

 #### Description

-​	LVGL conversion tool, support font conversion, and support image conversion in the future
+​	LVGL conversion tool, support font conversion, image conversion

 #### Software Architecture
 ​	The tool is written in pyside6 (QT for python).